↑

 • Bone broth.
 This adds protein and flavor.
 Regular broth is fine, but you’ll lose the extra protein.

 • Short grain rice.
-Short-grain is best because you want the starch in this recipe.
-Any kind works.
+Short-grain rice is best because it provides the starch you need for this recipe.

 • Fresh garlic and ginger.
 Both have anti-inflammatory benefits and add delicious flavor.

 • Egg.
-A tempered egg gives the soup creaminess while adding a little extra protein.
+A tempered egg adds creaminess to the soup while providing a little extra protein.

 • Miso paste.
 Miso adds depth of flavor and saltiness and has excellent gut-healing properties.